-- 1. Financial Reporting - (a) Review the quarterly financial results and annual financial statements prior to its recommendation to the Board for approval, focusing particularly on:- - changes in or implementation of major accounting policies and practices; - significant and unusual events; - the accuracy and adequacy of the disclosure of information essential to a fair and full presentation of the financial affairs of the Company and the Group; - compliance with applicable approved accounting standards, other statutory and legal requirements and the going concern assumption. - 2.
-External Audit - (a) Review the audit plan, scope of audit and audit report with the external auditors; - (b) Review the evaluation by the external auditors of the quality and effectiveness of the entire accounting system, the adequacy and the integrity of the internal control system and the efficiency of the Company and the Group's operations and efforts and processes taken to reduce the Company and the Group's operational risks;
+1. Financial Reporting

+- (a) Review the quarterly financial results and annual financial statements prior to its recommendation to the Board for approval, focusing particularly on:- - changes in or implementation of major accounting policies and practices; - significant and unusual events; - the accuracy and adequacy of the disclosure of information essential to a fair and full presentation of the financial affairs of the Company and the Group; - compliance with applicable approved accounting standards, other statutory and legal requirements and the going concern assumption.

+2. External Audit

+- (a) Review the audit plan, scope of audit and audit report with the external auditors; - (b) Review with the external auditors their evaluation of the system of internal controls, during the course of their audit, including any significant suggestions for improvements and management's response;

-- (c) Recommend the nomination of a person or persons as external auditors and the audit fee; - (d) Review any letter of resignation from the external auditors of the Company; - (e) Review whether there is reason (supported by grounds) to believe that the Company's external auditors are not suitable for re-appointment; - (f) Review any significant audit findings, reservations, difficulties encountered or material weaknesses reported by the external auditors. - 3.
-Internal Audit - (a) Review the adequacy of the scope, functions, competency and resources of the internal audit functions and that it has the necessary authority to carry out its work; - (b) Review the internal audit programme, the results of the internal audit programme, processes or investigation undertaken and whether or not appropriate action is taken on the recommendations of the internal audit function; - (c) Review any significant audit findings, reservations, difficulties encountered or material weaknesses reported by the internal auditors.
+- (c) Recommend the nomination of a person or persons as external auditors and the audit fee; - (d) Review any letter of resignation from the external auditors of the Company; - (e) Review whether there is reason (supported by grounds) to believe that the Company's external auditors are not suitable for re-appointment; - (f) Review any significant audit findings, reservations, difficulties encountered or material weaknesses reported by the external auditors.

+3. Internal Audit

+- (a) Review the adequacy of the scope, functions, competency and resources of the internal audit functions and that it has the necessary authority to carry out its work; - (b) Review the internal audit programme, the results of the internal audit programme, processes or investigation undertaken and whether or not appropriate action is taken on the recommendations of the internal audit function; - (c) Review any significant audit findings, reservations, difficulties encountered or material weaknesses reported by the internal auditors.